Durham auto repair shop owner faces tax evasion charge

 Additional arrest warrants allege that Swift attempted to evade or defeat North Carolina corporate income tax or its payment between the periods February 10, 2016, and December 31, 2016, and between January 1, 2017, and June 30, 2017.

-Swift was aso charged for willfully failing to file a state tax return with the North Carolina Department of Revenue for the tax years 2012 through 2016.
+Swift was also charged with willfully failing to file a state tax return with the North Carolina Department of Revenue for the tax years 2012 through 2016.